milanaleksic/flowdock_stats/README.md

 - number of words per comment.

 To avoid fetching all the users all the time, it will serialize locally.
-Since it uses proto3 which is currently in BETA _in case you wish to change the serialization format_ you will need to do following steps until GA of proto3 is announced:
+Since it uses proto3 which is currently in BETA
-- download suitable protobuf compiler package from https://github.com/google/protobuf/releases
-- install Go plugin for protobuf compiler https://github.com/grpc/grpc-go/tree/master/examples
-- this will allow you to do `protoc --go_out=plugins=grpc:. *.proto` from within `serialization` directory

-## How to install

-If you have Go SDK (1.5.1 is the one I used), all you need to do is

-    go get github.com/milanaleksic/flowdock_stats

 ## How to run